vidstack/player/apps/site/app/docs/[lib]/player/[2]components/[3]ui/[9]fullscreen-button/page.md

 ## Usage

-The `$tag:vds-fullscreen-button` component will toggle the `fullscreen` state of media as it's pressed by dispatching a `vds-enter-fullscreen-request`, and `vds-exit-fullscreen-request` event to the media controller.
+The `$tag:vds-fullscreen-button` component will toggle the `fullscreen` state of media as it's pressed by dispatching a `media-enter-fullscreen-request`, and `media-exit-fullscreen-request` event to the media controller.

 {% code_snippets name="usage" css=true copyHighlight=true highlight="html:3-6|react:7-10" /%}